 I live in Wellington and work as a medical lab scientist but an interest in genealogy led me to an extramural degree in English and History.
-I’ve done extensive research to uncover the true origins of these fascinating sisters and believe that Lillian’s story is too incredible to be left untold.
+I’ve done extensive research to uncover the true origins of these fascinating aerial stunt performers and believe that Lillian’s story is too incredible to be left untold.

 My other writing:

 You Are Not Alone, Highly Commended in the William Taylor Memorial Heartland Short Story Competition in 2017: “The search for a pair of Laughing Owls in the streets of Wellington is one of the most interesting premises for a story I’ve come across in a long time.
 It’s a brilliant idea and the story is superbly constructed, scene by scene.”
 A.D.
 Thomas, Judge’s Report.

 Feeding the Hungry Ghost, Shortlisted in short prose section of New Zealand Heritage Book Awards and Writing Competition 2016